jianhuizhai/PostProcessing/README.md

 stress_visulization_v2.py is the python file for visulization for stress tensor in LAMMPS calculation (for severial files).

-stress_sum_time.py is the python filr for stress tensor in LAMMPS (for summation of time series files).
+stress_sum_time.py is the python file for stress tensor in LAMMPS (for summation of time series files).